 The Market Tote with Wine packs a selection of pears, apples, roasted almonds, sourdough baguettes, garlic-stuffed olives, fire roasted bruschetta spread, roasted artichoke heart halves, and more.
-Both are perfect on their own or paired with more of mom’s faves.
+Both are perfect on their own or paired with more of your faves.

 Weston recommends prepping as much of the food as you can in advance.
-That way, you’re only dressing salads and spreading things out for mom and the rest of your guests to enjoy once you get to your picnic site.
+That way, you’re only dressing salads and spreading things out for the rest of your guests to enjoy once you get to your picnic site.